Remedello culture

-The Remedello culture (Italian Cultura di Remedello) developed during the Copper Age (4th and 3rd millennium BC) in Northern Italy, particularly in the area of the Po valley.
+The Remedello culture (Italian Cultura di Remedello) developed during the Copper Age (4th and 3rd millennium BCE) in Northern Italy, particularly in the area of the Po Valley.
 The name comes from the town of Remedello (Brescia) where several burials were discovered in the late 19th century.

 First excavations

 The first burials were discovered in the winter of 1884, the excavations were initiated by Gaetano Chierici, but, as a result of the low temperatures, he fell ill and died.
 The excavations continued under the direction of Giovanni Bandieri, who moved the relics to the Museum of Reggio Emilia.

 The burials

 The Copper Age graves contained a single body in a crouching or supine position with the head facing north-west.

-The male set was represented by arrows, stone daggers and polished stone axes, among the tombs few are those with axes and daggers or ornaments made of copper.
+The male set was represented by arrows, stone daggers and polished stone axes, with a few tombs having axes and daggers or ornaments made of copper.

 The female burials are accompanied by ceramic vessels or (in rare occasions) ornaments.
 The graves of children contained simple kits of flint stone.

-Among the found items noteworthy is the presence of extremely accurate works in flint stone as axes and other weapons, objects in copper and arsenical silver (arms, pins, pectorals, bracelets), all of them characterized by decorative elements of eastern origin.
+Among the noteworthy items found noteworthy were extremely accurate works in flint stone such as axes and other weapons, and objects in copper and arsenical silver (arms, pins, pectorals, bracelets), all of them characterized by decorative elements of eastern origin.